Geoffrey Kabat’s ties to tobacco and chemical industry groups

 Attacking scientists who raise cancer concerns

-Dr. Kabat skewered the analysis in an article that was first published on Forbes but was later removed after Forbes editors received complaints about Kabat’s lack of disclosure about his ties to ACSH.
+Dr. Kabat skewered the analysis in an article that was first published on Forbes but later removed after Forbes editors received complaints about Kabat’s lack of disclosure about his ties to ACSH.
 When questioned about the issue, Forbes said the article was pulled because it violated Forbes standards and Kabat would no longer be a contributor to Forbes.

 Dr. Kabat’s deleted Forbes article can still be read on Science 2.0, a website run by the former director of ACSH, and a version appears on Genetic Literacy Project.
 GLP Executive Director Jon Entine promoted Dr. Kabat’s article along with suggestions that the scientists may have committed “deliberate fraud.”

-Jon Entine tweetEntine is also tied in with the American Council on Science and Health.
-In 2011, while it was receiving funds from Syngenta, ACSH published Entine’s book that defends atrazine, a pesticide manufactured by Syngenta.
+Entine is also tied to the American Council on Science and Health.
+In 2011, while ACSH was receiving funds from Syngenta, ACSH published Entine’s book defending atrazine, a pesticide manafacured by Syngenta.
+(Entine has said he had “no idea” Syngenta was funding his book publisher.)

 For more information about industry-orchestrated attacks on IARC, see:

-Dr. Kabat’s longstanding tobacco ties
+Dr. Kabat’s longstanding tobacco ties.

 Dr. Kabat has published several papers favorable to the tobacco industry that were funded by the tobacco industry.
-He and his co-author on some of those papers, James Enstrom ( a trustee of the American Council on Science and Health), have longstanding ties to the tobacco industry, according to a 2005 paper in BMJ Tobacco Control.
+He and his co-author on some of those papers, James Enstrom (a trustee of the American Council on Science and Health), have longstanding ties to the tobacco industry, according to a 2005 paper in BMJ Tobacco Control.

 Source: https://tobaccocontrol.bmj.com/content/14/2/118